-This is the nightmare scenario for football punters.
-You’ve got a cheeky first goalscorer or anytime bet on the match and the manager has only gone and benched your player!
-What was he thinking? this lad is on fire in front of goal.
+It’s a nightmare scenario for punters, you’ve placed a cheeky bet on your favourite player to score anytime (or first) in the big match, and your stupid manager has only gone and benched your star player!
+What was he thinking?
+The lads in the form of his life.

-So now you’ve got £10 riding on a player who isn’t even starting the game.
-So what happens to your bet in this situation?
 Well, it all depends on your bookmaker.
-Each bookmaker has different terms and rules when it comes to settling Goalscorer bets.
-However, most UK bookies treat a first goalscorer bet like this…
+Each bookie has different terms and rules when it comes to settling Goalscorer bets.
+However, most UK bookmakers treat a first goalscorer bet like this…

-- If the player you’ve backed to score the first goal doesn’t get on the pitch, your bet will usually be classed as void.
+- If the player you’ve backed to score the first goal doesn’t get on the pitch, your bet will usually be considered void.
 Which means your original stake is returned.

-- If a goal is scored by another player before your goalscorer selection is subbed on, the bet is void (stake returned).
+- If another player scores a goal before your goalscorer selection is subbed on, the bet is void (stake returned).

 You can find a huge range of stats for betting on first and anytime goalscorers with footballacca.tips.
 The site has a statistical breakdown on popular European leagues and their top goal scorers.